ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 As I said, it doesn't exactly detract, but it's a missed opportunity.
 It makes me sad, cause sometimes I stop to reread a paragraph and realize while it's decent, it's just a few punctuation marks away from being great.

 A huge but: this issue _also_ goes away.
-As you progress through the series, you start to first see more commas.
-Then semicolons, maybe even a dash.
-The
+The writing progressively gets better as the series progresses.
+So please, don't throw away perfectly good stories because the writing starts out a little rough.

 ### Save the edits, please